mferragamo/snoutprint/README.md

 - A person consists of a first name, last name and email address.
 - A pet consists of a name, species, breed, sex and birthdate.
-- A record consists of a title and URL.
+- A record consists of a title and URL to a file.
-- A person can have multiple pets, and a pet can have multiple owners (such as a family of people)
+- A person can have multiple pets, and a pet can have multiple people (such as a family or a group of friends)
 - A pet can have multiple records, but every record must belong to a single pet.

 **In addition, EVERY table you create must have a creation timestamp field, and its rows must be soft-deletable** (side note: this is useful for customer support and resolving interpersonal disputes that inevitably occur).